GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Perhaps the central problem we face in all of computer science is how we are to get to the situation where we build on top of the work of others rather than redoing so much of it in a trivially different way.
+> ### The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
 >
-> ~ *Richard Hamming*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts